Supporting Your Growth & Well-Being

-Connecting with others is important, but sometimes we need to recharge on our own or remove ourselves from unhealthy interactions.
+Connecting with others is important, but sometimes we need to recharge on our own, get to know ourselves better, or remove ourselves from unhealthy interactions.
 Here are some tips for connecting with yourself and protecting your personal boundaries.

 - Limit social media use, particularly if you find yourself consuming content that impacts you negatively.

 - Write.
 Describe your thoughts and feelings.
 Keep a gratitude journal.

 - Connect with your body through yoga, martial arts, dance, or other ways of staying active.

 - Practice self-compassion (10 Self-Compassion Practices for COVID-19).

 - Do more of what you love and feel good at.
 Alternatively, try to learn something new.

 - If you have little privacy at home and desire it, intentionally take advantage of any alone time (e.g., take long showers, sit in the car, take "fresh air breaks" outside, linger at an empty aisle at the store).